 - determine the vaccination and health status of individuals and the herd of origin

 - purchase from herds of known health status such as those certified under the Canada Health Accredited Herds program

-The 21-30 day isolation period is ideal for:
+The 21 to 30-day isolation period is ideal to complete: